USEPA/CRACMM/index.md

 ## Purpose and Organization of the CRACMM GitHub Repository

-The official, frozen versions of CRACMM reside in CMAQ in the [US EPA GitHub repository](https://github.com/USEPA/CMAQ).
-Here, we bring together CRACMM metadata from across CMAQ and provide additional information such as how to map emissions to the mechanism.
-This information is intended to support CMAQ users and provide the atmospheric chemistry community with information about CRACMM.
+Here, we bring together CRACMM metadata and provide additional information such as how to map emissions to the mechanism.
+This information is intended to support CRACMM users and provide the atmospheric chemistry community with information about CRACMM.
 This repository is organized as follows:
-* [Chemistry](chemistry/README.md): The mechanism in CMAQ-ready format, F0AM box model format, and markdown format
+* [Chemistry](chemistry/README.md): The mechanism in CMAQ format, F0AM box model format, and markdown format
 * [Emissions](emissions/README.md): Descriptions of tools and methods to perform mapping of individual species to CRACMM.
 * [Metadata](metadata/README.md): Information about CRACMM species (molecular weights, volatility, solubility, representative structures, etc.)
 * [Logos](logos/logos.md): CRACMM logos in PNG and PDF formats